 His practice as an attorney in Columbus, Georgia, and the surrounding area includes federal court and all Georgia state courts.
 Mark practices criminal defense including helping clients with DUI's, with misdemeanor and felony charges, and with appeals of matters initially handled by other attorneys.
-He also represents businesses and individuals in select civil litigation such as personal injury, wrongful death, false arrest, and civil rights matters; and handles general legal matters such as expungements; and prepares wills and advance directives.
+He also represents businesses and individuals in select civil litigation such as personal injury, wrongful death, false arrest, and civil rights matters; and handles general legal matters such as expungements.

 Mark is an AV Preeminent attorney as rated by Martindale-Hubbell and he is included in “Legal Leaders: Georgia’s Top Rated Lawyers of 2015.”
 He is admitted to practice in the Supreme Court of the United States; the United States Court of Appeals for the Eleventh Circuit; the United States District Court for the Middle District of Georgia; the United States District Court for the Northern District of Texas; the Supreme Court of the State of Georgia; the Court of Appeals for the State of Georgia; and all other Georgia courts.

 Cash, Check, Credit card